+In order to be eligible to elect TSS-Partial, «Customer Name» must meet the following criteria:

+(1) «Customer Name» must create and maintain a purchase selling entity code in the NERC registry through webRegistry, or its successor, at least one month prior to the date in section 1.2.3 below that «Customer Name» begins purchasing TSS-Partial.

-3(3) if «Customer Name» is served entirely by Transfer Service, then «Customer Name»’s Dedicated Resource(s) must be a Mid-C Resource(s) over Non-Firm, consistent with section 4.3.4 of this exhibit, and «Customer Name» must enter into Mid-C Resource Over Non-Firm exchange of power with BPA the terms and conditions of which are or shall be included in Exhibit D to this Agreement; or,
+(2) If «Customer Name» is served entirely by Transfer Service, then «Customer Name»’s Dedicated Resource(s) must be a Mid-C Resource(s) over Non-Firm, consistent with section 4.3.3 of this exhibit, and «Customer Name» must enter into Mid-C Resource Over Non-Firm exchange of power with BPA the terms and conditions of which are or shall be included in Exhibit D.

-(4) if «Customer Name» is served by Transfer Service over multiple transmission systems and has load directly connected to the BPA transmission system, then under the process described in section 14.7 of the body of this Agreement «Customer Name» must elect to deliver its Dedicated Resource(s) that require an E-Tag to its Total Retail Load over the BPA transmission system
+(3) if «Customer Name» is served by Transfer Service over multiple transmission systems and has load directly-connected to the BPA transmission system, then either (1) under the process described in section 14.7 of the body of this Agreement «Customer Name» must notice BPA of a Transmission System Delivery Plan to deliver its Transfer Service Eligible Resources that require an E-Tag to its Total Retail Load over the BPA transmission system, (2) «Customer Name»’s Transfer Service Eligible Resource must be a Mid-C Resource(s) over Non-Firm, consistent with section 4.3.3 of this exhibit, and «Customer Name» must enter into a Mid-C Resource Over Non-Firm exchange of power with BPA the terms and conditions of which are or shall be included in Exhibit D, (3) both.

+End Sub-option 2

-1.3.2 Election, Commitment, and Removal of Transmission Scheduling Service-Partial
+1.2.2 Election, Commitment, and Removal of TSS-Partial

-«Customer Name» shall notify BPA of its election to purchase Transmission Scheduling Service-Partial by July 15 for the upcoming Fiscal Year or Rate Period.
+«Customer Name» may notify BPA of its election to cease purchasing TSS-Partial and instead purchase TSS-Full by July 15 of each Forecast Year.

-If «Customer Name» elects Transmission Scheduling Service-Partial, then the Parties will revise this exhibit to include the terms and conditions of such election.
-BPA will consider Transmission Scheduling Service-Partial to be «Customer Name»’s default election through the term of the Agreement.

-At any time, «Customer Name» may elect to remove Transmission Scheduling Service-Partial by providing notice to BPA.
-If «Customer Name» requests to remove Transmission Scheduling Service-Partial, then, pursuant to the terms of section 9 of this exhibit BPA will revise this exhibit to include the terms and conditions of Transmission Scheduling Service-Full.
-Unless an effective date is otherwise agreed upon by the Parties, «Customer Name»’s purchase of Transmission Scheduling Service-Full will be effective the first day of the calendar month following the 45-day period specified in section 9 of this exhibit.
+If «Customer Name» elects to move from TSS-Partial to TSS-Full, then the Parties, pursuant to the terms of section 9 of this exhibit BPA will revise this exhibit to include the terms and conditions of TSS-Full by October 1 of the first Fiscal Year of the upcoming Rate Period.

-Pursuant to the terms and conditions of section 4.2 and section 9 of this exhibit, BPA has the right to remove «Customer Name»’s Transmission Scheduling Service-Partial and to require that «Customer Name» purchase Transmission Scheduling Service-Full.
+If «Customer Name» has not met or ceases to meet the eligibility criteria in section 1.2.1 of this exhibit, or if allowed pursuant to the terms and conditions of section 4.2, BPA has the right to remove «Customer Name»’s TSS-Partial and to require that «Customer Name» purchase TSS-Full pursuant to section 9 of this exhibit.

 Drafter’s Note: Add date (year) below to reflect when customer started purchasing TSS-Partial.

-1.3.3 Parameters of Transmission Scheduling Service-Partial
+1.2.3 Parameters of TSS-Partial

-Beginning October 1, «year», and through the term of this Agreement, Power Services shall provide and «Customer Name» shall purchase Transmission Scheduling Service-Partial.
-Power Services shall schedule «Customer Name»’s federal power to «Customer Name»’s Total Retail Load under «Customer Name»’s BPA NT Agreement and/or other transmission agreement(s), and «Customer Name» shall schedule «Customer Name»’s Dedicated Resources that require an E-Tag to «Customer Name»’s Total Retail Load under «Customer Name»’s BPA NT Agreement and/or other transmission agreement(s).
-Power Services shall not provide Transmission Scheduling Service-Partial for any delivery other than delivery to «Customer Name»’s Total Retail Load.
+Beginning October 1, «year», and through the term of this Agreement, provided that «Customer Name» has met and continues to meet the eligibility criteria in section 1.2.1 of this exhibit, Power Services shall provide and «Customer Name» shall purchase TSS-Partial.
+Power Services shall schedule «Customer Name»’s Firm Requirements Power to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s), and «Customer Name» shall schedule «Customer Name»’s Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load that require an E-Tag to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s).
+Power Services shall not provide TSS-Partial for any delivery other than delivery to «Customer Name»’s Total Retail Load.